top of page

 Our team specializes in maximizing SEPP opportunities while delivering functional, beautiful homes.
 We offer:

-Pre-Design Feasibility Assessments: Evaluating site potential under Chapter 6.
+• Pre-Design Feasibility Assessments: Evaluating site potential under Chapter 6 to identify optimal development opportunities.

-Compliance-Driven Design: Crafting schemes that meet CDC criteria.
+• Compliance-Driven Design: Crafting schemes that meet CDC criteria to streamline the approval process.

-Community Consultation: Facilitating dialogue to align projects with community expectations.
+• Community Consultation: Facilitating dialogue with local stakeholders to align projects with community expectations and address any concerns.

-Sustainability Integration: Prioritizing passive design and green materials.
+• Sustainability Integration: Prioritizing passive design strategies and using green materials to ensure energy efficiency.

-For example, our recent terrace housing project in Parramatta utilized Chapter 6’s CDC pathway to cut approval times by 40%, delivering 12 energy-efficient homes within 18 months.
+For example, our recent terrace housing project in Parramatta utilized Chapter 6’s CDC pathway to cut approval times by 40%.
+This allowed us to deliver 12 energy-efficient homes within just 18 months.

 Looking Ahead